discordx-ts/discordx/docs/docs/decorators/commands/slashoption.md

 ### name

-The name of your command option
+Define name of this option

 | type   | default | required |
 | ------ | ------- | -------- |